 Do I have to re-design my website now to make it mobile-friendly?

 Yes if you care about your online presence.

 Is my website permanently penalized if I don’t optimize for mobile?

-The more you delay, the more tough it will be to regain your position.
-Imagine you are at #2 position for keyword.
-You have a non mobile friendly website.
+The more you delay, the tougher it will be to regain your position.
+Imagine you are at the #2 position for keywords.
+You have a non-mobile-friendly website.
 So in April end you fall to say #80 position.
 If you start work for mobile friendliness, you can regain the #2 position pretty soon.
 But if you simply do not care about it, you might never see #2 ever again.

 Flash videos.
 Flash animation.
 Flash sound clips.
-Even if you use a responsive design but have a flash animation in it, your website (most likely) will still be treated as non mobile friendly website.
+Even if you use a responsive design but have a flash animation in it, your website (most likely) will still be treated as a non-mobile-friendly website.
 So it is better to avoid any Flash element on your website.